vishvAsa/rAmAnujIyam/tattvam/yAmunaH/Agama-prAmANyam/02_uttara-paxaH.md

 वेदानां वा कुतो न तत् ॥+++(4)+++
 </details>

-<details><summary>English</summary>
+<details><summary>Buitenen</summary>

 117\.
-The contention has been voiced that Pancaratra is invalid because it is accepted by those who are outside the Veda."
+The contention has been voiced that Pañcarātra is invalid because it is accepted by those who are outside the Veda."
 But why could one not equally well contend that the Vedas are invalid
 because they are accepted by those who are outside Pancarātra?
 </details>